Wainberg/RcppML/README.md

 * Diagonal scaling based on the L1 norm of `W` and `H`
 * Built-in new xorshift+xoroshiro RNG for transpose-identical matrix generation (useful in masking during cross-validation)

-I am in the process of writing vignettes for everything, with accompanying publications.
+I am in the process of writing vignettes for as many topics as possible, with accompanying publications.
 Please read and cite accordingly.

 ## References
 [bioRXiv manuscript](https://www.biorxiv.org/content/10.1101/2021.09.01.458620v1) on NMF for single-cell experiments.